 St Albans Museums has been collecting objects and specimens since the 1890s.
 A century of collecting means we now look after thousands of objects.
 Some are on display at St Albans Museum + Gallery and Verulamium Museum, telling stories about how people in the past lived their lives.
 Other objects are held in our store for research purposes and for future study and exhibitions.

-If you have any questions about our collections please get in touch.
+If you have any questions about our collections or would like to know more about how to access objects in our collection, please get in touch.

 Verulamium’s archaeological collection began with the material excavated by Sir Mortimer Wheeler in the 1930s.
 The museum now holds the finds from across the district recovered in the eighty years since Wheeler’s work finished.